A B C D E F G H I J M N O P R S T V W

 Chart of Accounts

 A list of all accounts generally used in an individual accounting system.
-In addition to account title, the chart includes an account number.
+In addition to the account title, the chart includes an account number.

 Charter